RuleBasedIntegration/JOSS-Publication/paper.md

 Finding the antiderivative of expressions is challenging and requires advanced mathematical skills and knowledge even for unsuspicious looking problems.
-Nowadays, computer algebra systems (CAS) like Mathematica [XXX], Maple [XXX], Maxima [XXX], and others [XXX], provide algorithms to compute antiderivatives symbolically, but it often is impossible to gain insight into how a solution was found or why an antiderivative could not be computed.
+Nowadays, computer algebra systems (CAS) like Mathematica (Wolfram Research, Inc., Champaign, IL), Maple (Maplesoft, a division of Waterloo Maple Inc., Waterloo, Ontario), Maxima (maxima.sourceforge.net), and others, provide algorithms to compute antiderivatives symbolically.
+However, often it is impossible to gain insight into how a solution was found or why an antiderivative could not be computed.

 In this work, we present Rubi, an extensive system of symbolic integration rules that can be systematically applied to determine the antiderivative of a wide variety of mathematical expressions.
-Rubi contains currently over 6600 integration rules derived from known integration tables [XXX] and incorporated into Mathematica's powerful pattern-matching language.
+Rubi contains currently over 6600 integration rules derived from known integration tables [@Burington; @Willian; @Abramowitz; @Gradshteyn] and incorporated into Mathematica's powerful pattern-matching language.
 The key to the success of Rubi is the rigorous definition of conditions for the integration steps that determine under which circumstances the application of a specific rule is correct and meaningful.